The Flagship Program

 MATH 129: Basic Linear Algebra OR

-ELECTIVES: Students need to take an additional 9 credits of cybersecurity electives from CSCI 411-419, CSCI 450: Cloud Computing, CSCI 473: Foundations of the Digital Enterprise, or CSCI 488: Human-Computer Interaction
+ELECTIVES: Students need to take an additional 9 credits of software engineering electives from CSCI 411-419, CSCI 450: Cloud Computing, CSCI 473: Foundations of the Digital Enterprise, or CSCI 488: Human-Computer Interaction

 Additional university, college, and departmental requirements include;